juliogomez/devops/README.md

 Activating these repos means that Drone will get a notification from GoGS when the content of a repo is updated.
 Not only that, Drone will also get the pipeline definition file *included inside the repo*.
 That file will define the sequential steps Drone needs to follow for the code included in that specific repo.

-From Drone CLI in your laptop, you may now verify that all repos are active:
+From Drone CLI in your workstation, you may now verify that all repos are active:

 ```shell
 drone repo ls